revoltek/losoto/README.md

 * in case of problems write to Francesco de Gasperin: astro@voo.it

 Cite:
-If you use LoSoTo for your data reduction, please acknowledge it with "This work had made use of the Lofar Solution Tool (LoSoTo), developed by F. de Gasperin."
+* If you use LoSoTo for your data reduction, please acknowledge it with "This work had made use of the Lofar Solution Tool (LoSoTo), developed by F. de Gasperin."

-Flag:
-LoSoTo has an internl flag system encoded in the weight column.
-Weights are not currently used but some tasks set them to 0 to "flag" a datapoint.
-Flagged datapoints are then saved as NaNs by the H5parm_exporter.py

 Documentation:
 * Documentation of LoSoTo API is at: __http://revoltek.github.io/losoto/losoto.html__